edisonchan2013928/PREFIX/README.md

 ```

 ## Example 2: STKDV with Known Timestamps
-In order to generate STKDV in the default region with the resolution size $1280 \times 960$ and 32 known timestamps in the New York traffic accident dataset (with the input file name "New_York") using the Epanechnikov function as spatial and temporal kernels, we can simply set STKDV_type = 1.
+In order to generate STKDV in the default region with the resolution size 1280 $\times$ 960 and 32 known timestamps in the New York traffic accident dataset (with the input file name "New_York") using the Epanechnikov function as spatial and temporal kernels, we can simply set STKDV_type = 1.
 ```
 dataFileName="New_York"
 outputFileName="./Results/New_York_STKDV_1_Method_2"